tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-and
-while I am far from opposed to queer villains in media I do wonder how smart it is to drop this story onto such a large platform when the gay community is already seeing an increase in hate crimes and anti-gay laws across the United States
+And while I am far from opposed to queer villains in media, I do wonder how smart it is to drop *this* story onto such a large platform when the gay community is already seeing an increase in hate crimes and anti-gay laws across the United States.

 </james>
 <from></from>